-The rights, including the liquidation and dividend rights, of the holders of Class A and Class B common stock are identical, except with respect to voting.
-Each share of Class A common stock is entitled to one vote per share and each share of Class B common stock is entitled to 10 votes per share.
-As the liquidation and dividend rights are identical for Class A and Class B common stock, the undistributed earnings are allocated on a proportionate basis and the resulting net loss per share will, therefore, be the same for both Class A and Class B common stock on an individual or combined basis.
+For periods in which there were Class B shares outstanding, the rights, including the liquidation and dividend rights, of the holders of Class A and Class B common stock were identical, except with respect to voting.
+Each share of Class A common stock was and is entitled to one vote per share and each share of Class B common stock was entitled to ten votes per share.
+As the liquidation and dividend rights were identical for Class A and Class B common stock, the undistributed earnings were allocated on a proportionate basis and the resulting net loss per share would, therefore, be the same for both Class A and Class B common stock on an individual or combined basis.